scuzzydude/asimov/asimov.md

 The Foundation should establish training and guidelines for establishing Scoot legally in all countries where it operates.

-Scoot may not own property of any kind.
+Scoot may not own property of wealth.
 Scoot may act as a custodian for property released to the public domain.
 Scoot may hold scoot, including asimov, and may hold income in fiat or other financial instruments in amounts limited in the scoot charter.

 Scoot may generate income from its activities, but that income may only be used in efforts to increase the appreciation of the subject genius.
 This may include competitive mergers and acquisition of other Scoot, creating a Scoot that is a collection of similar or divergent work, marketing and educational efforts, and further derivative work based on the source genius.